Communication-Efficient Byzantine-Robust Federated Conformal Prediction via Partial Model Sharing: Theoretical Analysis

 \end{corollary}

 \begin{proofe} By Lemma~\ref{lem:residual-lip}, we have

 Taking expectations and applying Cauchy-Schwarz yields

 Substituting into Theorem~\ref{thm:quantile-stability}, which bounds $|q_{k,n}-q^\star|$ by a constant times $\sqrt{\Ebb|X-Y|}$, gives the stated fourth-root dependence on $\Ebb\|\widetilde{\wbf}_{k,n}\|_2^2$.
-Finally, Lemma~\ref{lem:partial-sharing-attenuation} implies that partial sharing attenuates the injected Byzantine perturbation energy by a factor proportional to $M/D$, thereby reducing the steady-state $\Ebb\|\widetilde{\wbf}_{k,n}\|_2^2$ and consequently tightening the quantile deviation bound.$\IEEEQED$ \end{proofe}
+Finally, Lemma~\ref{lem:partial-sharing-attenuation} implies that partial sharing attenuates the injected Byzantine perturbation energy by a factor proportional to $M/D$, thereby reducing the Byzantine-induced component of the steady-state error.
+When this reduction dominates any partial-update optimization loss, the quantile deviation bound is tightened.$ \IEEEQED$ \end{proofe}

 \begin{corollary}[Quantile deviation via steady-state MSE decomposition] Assume the conditions of Theorem~\ref{thm:quantile-stability} and let $L_x:=\sqrt{\Ebb\|\xbf_{k,n}\|_2^2}$.
 If the steady-state parameter error satisfies $\lim_{n\to\infty}\Ebb\|\wbf_{k,n}-\wbf^\star\|_2^2 = \Ecal$ with the decomposition $\Ecal=\Ecal_{\boldsymbol{\phi}}+\Ecal_{\boldsymbol{\omega}}+\Ecal_{\boldsymbol{\Theta}}$ in~\eqref{eq:steady-state-mse}, then